Defective Work Equipment Injury Claims How Much Compensation?

 - Lifting Operations and Lifting Equipment Regulations (LOLER) 1998

-You are able to make claims under these laws but there is still the burden of proof clause attached to all compensation claims.
+You are able to make claims under these laws but there is still the burden of the proof clause attached to all compensation claims.
 This simply means that your employer could reasonably foresee the accident occurring but failed to take preventive measures, assigned the defective work equipment to you to carry out work-related tasks or the equipment was the direct cause of your accident, pain and financial losses.

 As an employee, you can also make claims against the manufacturer of the defective work equipment or the servicing company if you think that they are the ones to be blamed for the accident.